Last Updated on

 This rifle bipod is incredibly durable and extremely lightweight and can handle almost any rifle.
 In fact, the only difference between this bipod and the more expensive BT46 is the attachment method for the Picatinny rail and rifle.

 While the BT46 uses a quick-release lever, the V8 series uses two Allen screws.
 Both are incredibly effective at holding your rifle in place, but the Allen screws take more time to set up and take out.

-A great bipod option for your rifle is the Magpul Rifle Bipod.
+Rounding out the top five best rifle bipods for hunting and shooting is the Magpul Rifle Bipod.
 What sets this bipod apart from the pack is the slightly longer extension range and the ability to pick your mounting style while ordering.